vincevargadev/gohugo-theme-vedi/exampleSite/content/documentation/index.md

 ### Comment Configuration for Content Types

 In the Ed theme, comments are disabled by default for all content types to maintain simplicity and focus for users.
-This includes all posts (poems, narratives, dramas, and blog posts) and pages.
+This includes all posts and pages.
 This setting helps ensure that comments are only enabled where they are explicitly needed, allowing for more granular control over site interactions.

 ```toml
 # Default site configuration to disable comments globally